DevRoopeshSingh/my_namaste_react/README.md

     In this example, the `Content` component is composed within the `Page` component, creating a hierarchy.

 By composing components in React, you can build complex user interfaces in a modular and organized way, making your code easier to understand, maintain, and extend.
 It also encourages the reuse of components, leading to more efficient development and better code maintainability.

+Assignment 04 - Talk is cheap,Show me code!

+Theory:

+1. Is JSX mandatory for React?
+   A.No, JSX is not mandatory for React, but it is highly recommended.
+JSX is a more readable and expressive way to define React elements and components.
+While you can write React without JSX by using React.createElement, JSX simplifies the process and is the standard way of defining components in React.

+2. Is ES6 mandatory for React?
+   A.ES6 (ECMAScript 2015) features are not mandatory for React, but they are commonly used and recommended.
+ES6 features like arrow functions, classes, destructuring, and let and const declarations can make your React code more concise and readable.
+However, React itself does not require ES6; you can write React applications using ES5 JavaScript.

+3. {TitleComponent} vs {<TitleComponent/>} vs {<TitleComponent><TitleComponent/>}
+   A.
+   {TitleComponent}: This is a reference to the TitleComponent variable or component.
+It's typically used when you want to pass the component itself as a prop to another component.

+   {<TitleComponent/>}: This is JSX syntax and represents the rendering of the TitleComponent.
+It will create an instance of TitleComponent when rendered.

+   {<TitleComponent><TitleComponent/>}: This JSX syntax is incorrect because it's attempting to nest TitleComponent elements without any parent element.
+It should be wrapped in a parent element.

+4. How can I comment in JSX?
+   A.You can add comments in JSX using curly braces {/_ Your comment here _/}.
+For single-line comments, you can use // as you would in regular JavaScript.

+5. What is <React.Fragments></React.Fragments> and <></>
+   A.<React.Fragment> and <></> (short syntax) are used to group multiple JSX elements without adding extra nodes to the DOM.
+This is especially useful when you need to return adjacent JSX elements from a component without wrapping them in a container div or other element.

+6. what is virtual DOM?
+   A.The virtual DOM (VDOM) is a concept in React where an in-memory representation of the actual DOM is maintained.
+React uses the virtual DOM to optimize updates by comparing it with the real DOM and applying only the necessary changes.
+This process increases performance and reduces unnecessary re-rendering of components.

+7. what is Reconciliation in React?
+   A.Reconciliation in React is the process of updating the virtual DOM and determining which parts of the actual DOM need to be modified to reflect the latest component state.
+React's diffing algorithm (reconciliation) ensures that only the necessary changes are made, minimizing performance overhead.

+8. what is React Fiber?
+   A.React Fiber is an internal architectural change in React's core algorithm that allows for asynchronous rendering and better control over the rendering process.
+It improves the ability to interrupt rendering and handle concurrent updates, leading to smoother user interfaces.

+9. Why we need keys in React? when do we need keys in React?
+   A.Keys in React are used to help React identify which items have changed, been added, or been removed in a list of components.
+They are essential when rendering dynamic lists using map() or other iterators.
+Keys ensure efficient updates and should be unique within the list.

+10. Can we use index as keys in React?
+    A.While using the index as keys is possible, it is generally not recommended for dynamic lists with items that can change or be reordered.
+It may lead to performance issues and incorrect rendering in some cases.
+It's better to use unique and stable identifiers as keys.

+11. What is props in React?
+Ways to use them?
+    A.Props (short for properties) in React are used to pass data from a parent component to a child component.
+They are read-only and help you create dynamic and reusable components.
+You can access props in functional components as function arguments and in class components via this.props.

+12. What is Config Driven UI?
+    A.Config-driven UI is an approach where the user interface and its behavior are defined using configuration data rather than hardcoding them into the application's code.
+This approach allows for